 At the time, the main staff of Mobile Suit Gundam—Director Tomino, Mr. Yoshikazu Yasuhiko, and Mr. Kunio Okawara—were involved with F91, while the staff structure of "83," which was considered "non-mainstream," centered on younger people.
 But this was also part of Mr. Ueda's strategy.

 As much as possible, I wanted to make it with a new staff, while incorporating a variety of elements.
 Ms. Kase, who first undertook the director's role, was a good action director.
 Since she was also a woman, I thought she might be able to create a different kind of Gundam series.
-But, under considerable pressure, things weren't going smoothly on site.
-Thus, partly to revitalize the work site, I asked Mr. Imanishi—who has a deep knowledge of military matters as well as action—to participate.
+But, under considerable pressure, things weren't going smoothly in the studio.
+Thus, partly to revitalize the workplace, I asked Mr. Imanishi—who has a deep knowledge of military matters as well as action—to participate.
 I'd known Mr. Kawamori well for some time, so I asked him to think up mecha design concepts.
-At the time, Mr. Katoki Hajime was doing setting for Gundam Sentinel, so I invited him to join with the feeling "Well, do it here too."
+At the time, Mr. Hajime Katoki was doing setting for Gundam Sentinel, so I invited him to join with the feeling "Well, do it here too."
 (1)

 If Mr. Tomino had been participating, the flavor of Gundam and of Tomino would have come across even if we weren't aware of it.
 Nobody else could imitate that, and if possible we wanted to go in a different direction, so we didn't consult Mr. Tomino during the production.
 Later he was pretty angry, saying, "Come and talk to me a little!"
 But if we'd gone to consult him, the staff would have felt the need to defend themselves.
 That would have made the work more rigid, so I thought it wasn't a good idea.